Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/24/readme.md

 # Task 9.
 Role-plays

 Role-play the following situations.
-You must develop the conversation further than "I�m fine" and instead share more personal or imaginative details, such as a small victory, or an interesting event.
+You must develop the conversation further than "I’m fine" and instead share more personal or imaginative details, such as a small victory, or an interesting event.

 Useful vocabulary: